cottoncammy/engine/README.md

 ## Development Environment

-To build and run `engine`, you must be on Windows x64.
+To build and run `submachine`, you must be on Windows x64.
 You need the following binaries downloaded and installed in your path:

 * CMake ([download link](https://cmake.org/download))
 * Golang ([download link](https://go.dev/doc/install))